 Why Hook into Books™?

 Hook into Books™ is a national campaign led by the Learning Without Barriers team.
-The education unit aspire to see all children and young people in out-of-home-care (OOHC) are given opportunities to learn to love reading and enhance their own literacy story.
+The Education team aspires to see all children and young people in out-of-home care (OOHC) are given opportunities to enhance their own literacy story.

 We know that the benefits of reading, listening, and telling stories to children of any age are endless.
-We know that a protective factor supporting a child, is developing literacy skills early in life.
-The benefits or early literacy are evidenced widely; however, this journey continues right through into adolescence (and beyond).
+The benefits of early literacy are evidenced widely; however, this journey continues right through into adolescence (and beyond).
 For young people, literacy is a key mental health protective factor.
-Young people who are literate are more likely to remain engaged in education, and community, have confidence navigating the increasingly complex world and remain connected with supportive people in their lives.
+Young people who are literate are more likely to remain engaged in education and community, have confidence in navigating the increasingly complex world and remain connected with supportive people in their lives.

 Hook into Books™ provides opportunities for children and young people to play, experiment, and share experiences that assist to locate their personal key to that world.